Eco-Education and Eco-conservation program

 Live in peaceful, diverse, harmonious societies, free from fear and violence.
 Maximize education’s potential to foster peaceful, just and inclusive societies.

 Transform societies to have sustained, inclusive and sustainable economic growth, and sustainable lifestyles.
 Utilize education to reduce poverty and stimulate green and inclusive economies.

 JESUIT’s are supporting the major three sustainable development goals in South Asia

-TARUMITRA, an ecology partner known for its pioneering work in India and is undertaking programs on eco-awareness to reach out to more than 3,00,000 children in 23 states.
+TARUMITRA, an ecology partner of JCI known for its pioneering work in India and is undertaking programmes on eco-awareness to reach out to more than 3,00,000 children in 23 states.
 It has developed a unique Bio-Reserve of more than 4500 species.
-The partners are promoting the cause of the harnessing of solar energy.
+The ecological partners of Jesuit are promoting the cause of the harnessing of solar energy.
 Solar based food processing is being promoted which has great potential for the development of livelihoods for poor families.
 Technical and Skill Training courses on Solar and RE are run by Xavier Engineering College, Vijayawada, XTI, Vadodara, ASHA DEEP, Patna, and others.

-Many Institutions promote afforestation like the Biodiversity Conservation Network of GJEM is promoting reforestation and organic farming techniques in 100 villages of Gujarat Province is an excellent model.
-Some research-based institutions are also into In-situ & Ex-situ conservation of rare and endangered species, development of the Herbarium, Biological park & Botanical garden.
-Adi Ausadhi-a Farmer Producer Organization (FPO) by GJEM promoting medicinal plant Cultivation, Processing & Marketing are some of the examples.
+Many Institutions promote afforestation like the Biodiversity Conservation Network of GJEM, it is an excellent model promoting reforestation and organic farming techniques in 100 villages of Gujarat Province.
+Some research-based institutions are also into In-situ & Ex-situ conservation of rare and endangered species, development of the Herbarium, Biological park & Botanical garden and Adi Ausadhi-a Farmer Producer Organization (FPO) by GJEM promoting medicinal plant Cultivation, Processing & Marketing are some of the examples.